FIFTH SUNDAY AFTER PENTECOST

 Alleluia, alleluia, alleluia.

-The Holy Gospel according to St. Luke, the 10th chapter
+The Holy Gospel according to St. Matthew, the 10th chapter.

 Glory to You, O Lord.